-Due to the continued spread of hepatitis A in Indiana, the ISDH is expanding its Adult Vaccine Program to include those who are uninsured or underinsured.
+Due to the continued spread of hepatitis A in Indiana, ISDH expanded its Adult Vaccine Program to include those who are uninsured or underinsured.
 All adult patients reporting as underinsured must follow the same criteria as outlined in the Childhood Eligibility Statement.
 Insurance coverage must be verified before adult public doses are administered.
+One dose of single-antigen hepatitis A vaccine has been shown to control outbreaks of hepatitis A and provides up to 95% seroprotection in healthy individuals for up to 11 years.